crowplexus/Mod-The-Funkin/README.md

 Thank you [Doggo](http://github.com/doggogit) for the help with the Macedonian translation and also giving me a reason and motivation to learn the language ö

+Thank you [Unholywanderer04](https://github.com/Unholywanderer) for exploding my computer that one day.

 ---

 uhhh add more credits later idk...